RileyFitz/rf-tech-chirpy/_posts/2024-07-09-domain-email.md

 ---
-layout: post
-title: "Custom Domain Email Setup"
+title: Custom Domain Email Setup
-categories: Domain Email
-author:
+description: >-
+  Increase your professional stature, and find an email service to host your own domain.
+Proton is my preference, and used in this guide.
-- Riley Fitz
+author: Riley Fitz
-meta: "Domain Email"
+date: 2024-07-08  +/-TTTT
+categories: [Basics, Hosting]
+tags: [domain, dns, email]
 ---

 Creating your own custom domain email is simple, and relatively cheap.
 For programmers, and small businesses, I consider it a requirement.